 - Power BI has a column store database.
 It uses advanced compression techniques to store the data efficiently so it takes up less space and so it is fast to access the data when needed.
 Simplistically speaking, long narrow tables compress better than short wide tables.

 - Power BI is designed to quickly and easily filter your data.
 It is much easier/better to write one formula to add up a single column and then filter on an attribute column (such as month name in the green table above) than it is to write many different measures to add up each column separately.

 - Load all the data you need, and nothing you don’t need.

 If you have data (particularly in extra columns) you don’t need loaded, then don’t load it.
 Loading data you don’t need will make your workbooks bigger and slower than they need to be.
 In the old world of Excel we all used to ask IT to “give me everything” because it was too hard to go back and add the missing columns of data later.
 This is no longer the case – it is very easy to change your data load query to add in a column you are missing.
 So bring in all of what you need and nothing you don’t.
 If you need something else later, then go and get it later.
-It is even advisable to use a tool like PP Utilities to show you which columns are not in use so you can delete them.
 Focus mainly on your large data tables – the lookup/dimension tables tend to be smaller and hence are generally less of an issue (not always).

 Avoid Bi-Directional Relationships

 - Avoid using the default bi-directional relationships in Power BI unless you need them.

 Microsoft introduced bi-directional filter propagation in Power BI.
 This is a good feature for beginners and those that don’t really understand how the plumbing works.
 But it comes at a cost in that:

 - If there is more than 1 data table, there can be circular relationships created